omeka/classic-enduser/docs/Plugins/LocalContexts.md

 You can optionally select only a few of your Projects for import, by entering in their IDs.
 If you leave the "Projects" field blank, Omeka will load all the projects associated with your Local Contexts API key.

 When you save the page, the Projects will load on an "Assign" tab.
 You will see each Project name and all of its associated Notices or Labels.
 On this screen you can check the box of each Project you wish to make available from the API key you just input.
 If you do not check any of these Projects before saving the page, they will not persist in the Omeka site.
-Assigning the Projects at this stage will not make them appear on your site - you will still need to apply them manually to items and exhibits, and place them into the site footer.
+Assigning Projects at this stage will not make them appear on your site - assigning Projects here only makes them available for future assignment.
+You will then need to apply them manually to items and exhibits, and place them into the site footer.

 ![Image](../doc_files/plugin_images/LocalContexts_assign.png)

 Omeka Classic will not save the API key, and does not create a persistent connection.
-If you update content on the LC Hub's website, you will need to re-enter the API key to update Omeka's information from the source.
+If you update content on the Local Contexts Hubs website, you will need to re-enter the API key to update Omeka's information from the source.
 Then you will need to re-apply the modified Projects to your footer, items, and exhibits where applicable.

-Other users on the Omeka site can add more Projects by entering in another LC API key (or by entering the same key and specifying other Projects by ID).
+Other users on the Omeka site can add more Projects by entering in another LC API key (or by entering the same key and assigning other Projects).
 Projects from all sources will be listed together in the Items and Exhibits and can be accessed by any user.

 If you return to this page after initially inputting an API key, you will see the same form to enter in a new API key.
-You can ignore this and save the page if you wish to see the list of Projects already imported to your site.
+Ignore this and save the page if you wish to see the list of Projects already imported to your site.
 This will appear on a "Remove" tab.

 This table will allow you to remove Projects from your site.
 If you wish to add these Projects back later, you will have to re-import them by entering the API key again.
 This will not change any items or exhibits - anything already assigned will need to be removed manually.